Ohm-Rishabh/ArticulateAI_chatbot/README.md

 It needs a web url, need to have features to upload pdfs locally.

 Implemented feature to use locally hosted models (not supported previously).
-Done by creating a containor for the local model and passing it as an API key to the framework.
+Done by passing http://localhost:11434/api -> ollama api key to the chatbot and setting it up.

 # Agent First Organization